AdobeDocs/commerce-php/src/pages/developer/components/indexing/custom-indexer.md

 ---
-group: php-developer-guide
+title: Create a Custom Indexer | Commerce PHP Extensions
-title: Adding a custom indexer
+description: Learn how to create custom indexers for Adobe Commerce and Magento Open Source.
 ---

-## Adding a custom indexer
+# Create a custom indexer

 This topic discusses how to create a custom indexer.
 We've recently made a performance improvement that enables you to declare one or more *shared* indexers; if one of the shared indexes is already up-to-date, it doesn't need to be reindexed.